Filofteia/FilosPlugins/README.md

 5) Vasa
 6) None (No Overload Required)

+### 2) Preferred Location

+1) Any Room : Any room may have an overload to meet the condition.
+2) First Combat : The first combat room must have an overload to meet the condition.

+### 3) Include Puzzle Combat
+This will include 'Tightrope' and 'Ice Demon' as Combat rooms to not meet the conditions if they are before the Overload for 'First Combat' option.

 # Known Issues and potential fixes:

 ## Reload Option remains on a good raid